OdysseusLives/OdysseusLives.github.io/_posts/2016-01-23-explaining-seams.md

 I aim to provide an alternate definition.

+> **History of the term _seam_:**
+>
+> It is used in Michael Feather's <a href="http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052">_Working Effectively with Legacy Code_</a>.

 ## Traditional definition of a seam
 So what is a seam?

 It's a convenient place in the code where you can rip out one component and replace it with another component.

 The traditional metaphor is the one of a clothing seam, where you can pry pieces of cloth apart in a place that will not damage the overall structure.

 <a name="clothing-seams" href="http://sewbeitstudio.com/diy-projects/clothing/gatsbytop/">![Clothing seams](./images/seam-clothing.jpg "Clothing seams")</a>